NCRC has a decades-long commitment to the inclusion of all children.

 This session begins with a family circle, where children and parents:

 Following Family Circle session:

-- The Bunny teaching team visits each child's home on a Tuesday afternoon.
+- The Bunny/Beehive Early Beginnings team visits each child's home every 4-5 weeks

-Once a child transitions from the Bunny Early Beginnings Program, they will typically be invited to attend the weekly Play Pals program on Tuesdays.
+Once a child transitions from the Bunny/Beehive Early Beginnings Program into Sunshine and Rainbow they will typically be invited to attend the weekly Play Pals program on Thursdays.